 How can you save when you don’t have a dime to spare?
 Here are some tips.
 Check the ones you plan to try.

-□ Save “bonus” income.
-Save tax refunds, overtime pay, gift money, refunds, and rebates.
+□ Save “bonus” income, tax refunds, overtime pay, gift money, refunds, and rebates.

 □ Save coupon money.
-Save the amount you “save” by using coupons at the grocery store.
+Save by using coupons at the grocery store.
 If you save $2 a week using coupons, put the “savings” (the money you did not spend) in your savings account.

 □ Pay installments to yourself.
-Once you pay off a loan (and if others loans are not overdue), continue to make “payments” to your savings account, try for at least six months.
+Once you pay off a loan (and if others loans are not overdue), continue to make “payments” to your savings account.
+Try this for at least 6 months.

 □ Collect loose change.
 Empty your pockets and wallet of loose change and place in a jar.
 Once a month, deposit the change in your savings account.